0xCOrS/OSCP_Command_Cheatsheet/README.md

 # Share a folder
 net share <share_name>=<path_to_the_folder_you_want_to_share> /GRANT:Everyone,FULL # Can replace Everyone with any username and FULL with READ or CHANGE

+# Compile from command line using VSStudio
+devenv.exe Expl.sln /Build "Release|x86"

+# Or add the path to the $env:Path and use devenv
+devenv Expl.sln /Build "Debug|x64"

 ```

 [Back to top](#index)